-In the days leading up to your march, kids can research traffic pollution and danger and transport choices, and make their own 'slow down' and 'get walking' placards and other creative materials such as leaflets and posters.
-It's a great way to meet safety and citizenship goals and promote your travel plan or healthy or eco school status.
+Leading up to your march, kids can research traffic pollution and danger and transport choices, and make their own 'slow down' and 'get walking' placards and other materials such as leaflets and posters.
+It's a great way to meet safety and citizenship goals and promote your travel plan or healthy/eco school status.

 2/ Slow down drivers and get kids walking

 Your march (in a crocodile of supervised kids, holding hands on safe pavements, or around your grounds) gives kids a voice, helping them tell drivers to slow down and look out for people on foot.
-We can help you get publicity for your march through local media, and promote the event in your newsletter or website, to get the road safety message out as widely as possible in your area.
+We can help you get publicity for your march through local media, and promote the event in your newsletter or website, to get the road safety message out as widely as possible.

 3/ Help bereaved families

-Kids can be sponsored to take part, helping fund Brake's campaigns and services for families bereaved and injured by road crashes.
+Kids can be sponsored to take part, helping fund Brake's road safety campaigns and services for families bereaved and injured by road crashes.
 We give you sponsorship envelopes and certificates to say thank you.

-This year we are running a star schools scheme, that recognises schools that go the extra mile to fundraise, educate and campaign.
+We also run a star schools scheme, recognising schools that go the extra mile to fundraise, educate and campaign.
 Find out more